chgeso/self-driving-car-p4-behavioral-cloning/README.md

 #### 1. An appropriate model architecture has been employed

 First of all, I refer to NIVIDA CNN architecture.
 Therefore, my model consists like below.
-01. A convolutional neural network with 24 filters, 5x5 kernel, 2x2 stride, and RELU activation function.
+01. Convolution layer with 24 filters, 5x5 kernel, 2x2 stride, and RELU activation function.
-02. A convolutional neural network with 36 filters, 5x5 kernel, 2x2 stride, and RELU activation function.
+02. Convolution layer with 36 filters, 5x5 kernel, 2x2 stride, and RELU activation function.
-03. A convolutional neural network with 48 filters, 5x5 kernel, 2x2 stride, and RELU activation function.
+03. Convolution layer with 48 filters, 5x5 kernel, 2x2 stride, and RELU activation function.
-04. A convolutional neural network with 64 filters, 3x3 kernel, and RELU activation function.
+04. Convolution layer with 64 filters, 3x3 kernel, and RELU activation function.
-05. A convolutional neural network with 64 filters, 3x3 kernel, and RELU activation function.
+05. Convolution layer with 64 filters, 3x3 kernel, and RELU activation function.
 06. Flatten connected layer with output 100.
 07. Flatten connected layer with output 50.
 08. Flatten connected layer with output 10.